Incorporating Soy Protein into a High-Protein Diet for GLP-1 Users

 GLP-1 users have distinct dietary priorities that reflect their focus on managing metabolic health.

-Protein is a top priority for consumers using GLP-1 medications, with 8 in 10 (84%) focusing on protein consumption to maintain their muscle mass.
-82% understand the importance of prioritizing the consumption of nutrient-dense proteins since their appetites are suppressed.
+Protein is a top priority for consumers using GLP-1 medications, with eight in ten (84%) focusing on protein consumption to maintain their muscle mass.
+Eighty-two percent understand the importance of prioritizing a high-protein diet since their appetites are suppressed.

-Additionally, 6 in 10 (61%) of GLP-1 users are interested in regulating blood sugar levels and 60% are looking to boost metabolism.
+Additionally, six in ten (61%) GLP-1 users are interested in regulating blood sugar levels, and 60% are looking to boost metabolism.

 Despite recognizing the importance of protein, GLP-1 users face challenges in meeting their intake goals.